An Extensive Exploration of Bash Special Variables [9 Examples]

 Output showing first three arguments using special variables in bash

 From the above image, you can see that I have accessed the first three arguments.
-Thus, you can access arguments from first to ninth whatever you need.
+Similarly, you can access arguments from first to ninth whatever you need.

-The special variable ‘$#’ specifies the command-line arguments passed to a function or script.
+The special variable $# specifies the number of command-line arguments passed to a function or script.
 You can use this to create Bash scripts that usually validate the user inputs.
+Check the bash script of special variable $#:

 #!/bin/bash